EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/08_testing_integration.md

 - a **router** (chapter 5) — `useRoute`, `useRouter`, guards, redirects
 - a **store** (chapter 6) — shared state that survives the component

-This chapter plugs them back in, adds the **network**, and finishes with a real browser.
+This chapter plugs them back in, adds the **network**, and climbs the last two
+rungs: the same component in a **real browser**, then the whole app end-to-end.

 | Dependency | In isolation (ch.
 4) | In integration (here) |
 |---|---|---|